 A correctly designed and level concrete foundation provides the best means of installing floor-mounted fans.
 The mass of the base must maintain the fan/driver alignment, absorb normal vibration, and resist lateral loads.
 The overall dimensions of the concrete base should extend at least six inches beyond the base of the fan.
 The weight of the slab should be two to three times the weight of the rotating assembly, including the motor.
 The foundation requires firmly anchored fasteners such as the anchor bolts shown in Figure 1.
+Anchor bolts should be one standard size smaller than bolt hole diameter shown on sales drawings.
 Hammer-drilled expansion fasteners can be used in less demanding applications.